WHAT WE DO

 In-house Assembly Services

-Our 2600sq.ft design studio includes a dedicated assembly and fabrication area that can be adapted to low-mid sized production runs as required.
+Our 19,000sq.ft facility includes a dedicated SD, assembly and fabrication area that can be adapted to low-mid sized production runs as required.
 We can bridge the gap between ‘alpha’ build and volume production for your product.

 Being in such close proximity to the assembly area means challenges can be addressed extremely quickly and efficiently!